DuffyFay/BMI-caculation/README.md

 ## Contributing

 I'm using this repository primarily for my personal learning journey in Java programming, and I am not actively seeking contributions at this time.
-However, if you have suggestions, improvements, or found any issues in the code, you're welcome to open an issue or reach out to me via email (your.email@example.com).
+However, if you have suggestions, improvements, or found any issues in the code, you're welcome to open an issue or reach out to me via email (your.zhongm@tcd.ie).

 ## License